 PLEASE VIEW BELOW A LIST OF SELF HELP LINKS, COURSES AND INFORMATION LEAFLETS.

-NHSCT Stress Control Programme ONLINE Free.
+NHSCT Stress Control Course Info for October 2021.
 Stress is a normal reaction to the rapidly changing and uncertain times we are all living in at the moment.
 If you are feeling a bit more stressed than usual and would like to learn some great ways, free-of-charge, to deal with common problems like anxiety, depression, panicky feelings, poor sleep and poor wellbeing then come along to our online Stress Control class.
-Book now for classes commence July 2021.
+Book now for classes commence September 2021

 ADVICE FOR CARERS AND YOUNG CARERS DURING COVID-19 PANDEMIC